 The Administration shall develop and maintain regulations and procedures to implement the requirements of this Policy and to ensure that the military leave, benefit continuation and return to work requirements

 Policy approved by Erie County Community College Board of Trustees: March 10, 2021

-III.D.2: Reimbursement For Authorized Travel And Business Expenses
+III.D.2: Reimbursement For Authorized Travel And Business Expenses approves funding for travel by employees.

 I. INTRODUCTION